bomeara/webmaterial/publications.md

 ##Publications: Papers

-According to Google Scholar, my work has been cited 1959 times, and my h-index is 17.
+According to Google Scholar, my work has been cited 2022 times, and my h-index is 17.
 (Google Scholar tends to overestimate citations, however).

 According to NSF-funded [ImpactStory.org](https://impactstory.org/u/0000-0002-0337-5997), a source of altmetrics data (a measure of impact beyond citations), my work has various impacts:

-* My top publication has been saved and shared 510 times.
-Only 10% of researchers get this much attention on a publication.

-* My research has been saved and shared in 58 countries.
-That's high: only 4% of researchers get that much international attention.
+* My research has been saved and shared in 57 countries.
+That's high: only 5% of researchers get that much international attention.

 * My research software keeps on giving.
 My software impact is in the top 27 percent of all research software creators on Depsy.